HeavenlyBerserker/FIFAMagic/README.md

 --------------------------
 Installation instructions:
 --------------------------
 Install python and firefox.
-Pip install selenium though python.
+Pip3 install selenium though python.
 Install geckodriver for firefox from the github link.
 Preferably, use the same versions of python, firefox, selenium and geckodriver.